-I don’t know what’s more surprising in this average episode — the trio wanting to purchase Mr. Roper’s car (which has always been known to be a clunker)…or the trio being able to afford any kind of car when they’re always struggling to even pay their rent every month.
+I don’t know what’s more surprising in this average “Three’s Company” episode — the trio wanting to purchase Mr. Roper’s car (which has always been known to be a clunker)…or the trio being able to afford any kind of car when they’re always struggling to pay their rent every month.

 #16: “Janet’s Promotion”

-Poor, sweet, “good old reliable” (see Season 3) Janet gets passed over for a promotion to a much less qualified — and bustier — coworker.
+Poor, sweet, “good old reliable” (see Season 3) Janet gets passed over for a promotion to a much less qualified — and, um, bustier — coworker.

 This fine episode might remind some viewers of the time Janet tried to go blonde (season six episode “Janet Wigs Out”), as she contemplates increasing her bust size this time around.
-Of the two episodes, this one is the stronger of the two.
+Of the two “Three’s Company” episodes, this one is the stronger one.

 #15: “Ground Rules”

-When a small apartment is “hers and hers and his,” there’s bound to be issues that arise when it comes to privacy.
+When a small apartment is “hers and hers and his,” there are bound to be issues that arise when it comes to privacy.

 #14: “Jack Looks for a Job”

-Speaking of enjoyable: watching Jack try to sell encyclopedias and accidentally selling a set to himself (instead of to Mr. Roper).
+Also enjoyable: watching Jack try to sell encyclopedias and accidentally sell a set to himself (instead of to Mr. Roper).